 Divorcing spouses should be careful when considering the division of retirement benefits.
 They are inherently different than other liquid or semi-liquid marital assets because of their purpose and difficult administrative rules.
 So, it is easiest, when possible, to compare apples to apples - retirement funds to retirement funds.
 Where there are not equal or substantially equal retirement funds to compare and divide, don't forget the tax and penalty implications when considering your property settlement.

 We are here to help.
 We understand the difficult position you're in and your need for help.
 Our attorneys and staff are friendly, helpful and happy to answer any questions or concerns that you have throughout the process.
 We will always keep you informed about the progress of your case and explain your options in clear terms.
 Decisions will be yours.
 We are easy to reach and work with your bests interests in mind.
 We have the experience, and would be pleased to consult with you when you are choosing who will represent you.
 We offer compassion and support while aggressively pursuing justice.
 Speak with our knowledgeable attorneys at Percy Law Group, PC.
-Call (508) 718-2545 to schedule a free initial consultation!
+Call (508) 718-2545 to schedule an initial consultation!

 More than 20+ Years of Legal Experience